 Furthermore, usually most of the long term visit visa UK applications process within 10-15 working days i.e. 2 to 3 weeks.
 However, in some cases, the decision exceeds 15 days, but may likely to conclude within 30-60 days.
 If the applicant has purchased the priority service then there is quite a fair probability that the visa application may process within 2-5 workings days.
 If an applicant doesn’t receive the decision within 15 working days or 3 weeks of the application then it is quite certain that the delays are due to the extended evaluation process.

-Perhaps, at times applicants are not quite sure whether to apply for a 2 or 5-year visa after visiting the UK 1-2 times.
+Perhaps, at times after 1-2 visits, applicants are not sure whether to apply for a 2 or 5-year visa.
 Similarly, after 2 years visitor visa, applicants are uncertain whether to apply for a 5 or 10 years visitor visa!

 Apparently, the sequencing depends on the personal circumstances, travel history and most importantly the purpose of frequently visiting the UK on a regular basis.
 Certainly, the purpose of visiting the UK on a regular basis is quite easy to establish for family visits.
 And also not difficult for visiting the UK for tourism or business.